jayhale/now-django-example/README.md

 Check your results by visiting https://zeit.co/dashboard/project/now-django-example

 You will know if everything worked if you can log into Django admin and add a user.

+Django admin will be available at https://<YOUR-DEPLOYMENT>.now.sh/admin

 Good luck!